-Photovoltaics have critical potential because of the plenitude of solar power occurrence on earth; however, they can create power during sunlight hours.
+Photovoltaics have critical potential because of the abundance of solar power occurrences on earth; however, they can create power during sunlight hours.

 What if solar cells worked at night?

 This idea led scientists to create a new approach that uses the earth as a heat source and the night sky as a heat sink, resulting in a ‘night-time photovoltaic cell.’